Telebehavioral Health Competencies

 Authors: Marlene M. Maheu & Kenneth P. Drude & Katherine M. Hertlein & Ruth Lipschutz & Karen Wall & Donald M. Hilty

-The TELEBEHAVIORAL HEALTH INSTITUTE Announces the publication of a recent article titled “An Interprofessional Framework for Telebehavioral Health Competencies”
+Telehealth.org announces the publication of an article titled “An Interprofessional Framework for Telebehavioral Health Competencies.”

 Rationale for Telebehavioral Health Competencies

 Dr. Maheu served as Chair of the Task Force.
 She explained, “The competencies were developed in response to a report released by the Institute of Medicine which called for competencies in workforce development (IOM, 2001).
 The IOM urged educators to consider the need for evidence-based competencies to not only be developed for all aspects of healthcare education and training but also that all educational and training programs follow such competencies when educating healthcare professionals.”
 Telebehavioral health is also known as telemental health, behavioral telehealth, electronic services delivery, digital services delivery, and distance counseling (as well as almost two dozen similar terms).
 It involves the delivery of behavioral health care using telecommunication technologies of various types to provide clinical services, professional training, administrative and other services at geographically separate sites.

 Dr. Maheu and colleagues used the term “telebehavioral health” to describe the field in deference to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) decision several years ago to replace and combine the pejorative concepts of mental health and substance abuse with the more neutral, less stigmatizing term, “behavioral health” and when using technology, “telebehavioral health.”